What Makes This Website Different?

 Who Is Behind This Website?

 Cal Hospital Compare is a performance reporting initiative managed by a multi-stakeholder Board of Directors, with representatives from hospitals, purchasers, health plans, and consumer groups – for details see the Our Team page.
-Prior to 2016, Cal Hospital Compare was known as the California Hospital Assessment Task Force (CHART).
 Cal Hospital Compare, formerly known as the California Hospital Assessment Task Force (CHART) prior to 2016, was first established in 2004 for the purposes of developing a statewide hospital performance reporting system using a multi-stakeholder collaborative process.
 Cal Hospital Compare uses only publicly available data sources for all hospitals to ensure all California hospitals are represented on this website.
-This work is supported by California Health plans
+This work is supported by California Health plans.

 To produce the information on this website, we partner with these respected entities: